yuki-kimoto/SPVM-solo/README.md

     # double
     3.2d

+## Name

-## Package name
+### Package name

-Package name is a conbination of alphabets, numbers, and "::".
-Numbers should not appear as the first character.
+Package name is a conbination of alphabets, numbers, and `::`.
+Numbers should not appear as the first character. `_` can't be used in class name.

     # OK
     Foo